Do One Scary Thing…

 Once in Siem Reap, Cambodia, after hours of walking around temples, I sat down on a stone beneath some trees to rest for a while, and to protect myself from the blazing sun.
 Suddenly, I heard a rustle from the tree above me, and a large green snake fell down on the ground.
 Taken by surprise, as it happened so fast, I just looked at the snake slithering in the opposite direction.
-You might guess that I didn´t sit there for much longer.
+You might guess that I did not sit there for much longer.
 In fact, I stood up and walked into the temple as soon as the snake had disappeared.
 A local man, selling souvenirs, tried to assure me about the snake´s innocence as soon as I had explained to him what it looked like.
-“It isn´t poisonous”, he said to me, and told me the snake´s name in the local language Khmer.
-Unfortunately I didn´t note the name and have forgotten it.
+“It is not poisonous”, he said to me, and told me the snake´s name in the local language Khmer.
+Unfortunately I did not note the name and have forgotten it.
 But I will definitely remember the appearance of this particular snake, for the rest of my life.

-Having faced my (irrational) fears in many ways, sometimes by accidence (like in the previously-mentioned examples), but also through careful planning.
+Having faced my (irrational) fears in many ways, sometimes by accident (like in the previously mentioned examples), but also through careful planning.

 If you are ready to face some of your fears, please remember to keep in mind at least the following things:

 1) Please do not do anything stupid.
 Be responsible in, and for, your actions.

 2) Only face your fears when you feel you are ready for it.

 3) Don´t let you get forced into anything (by yourself or by anyone else).